apache/echarts-doc/en/option/series/radar.md

 ) }}

 ### label(Object)
-The style setting about the text of single inflection point.
+Style setting of the text on single inflection point.
 #### normal(Object)
 {{ use: partial-label(
     prefix="####",